danaelisanicolas/Detecting-Respiratory-Disease/code/readme.txt

 This is my final project in the Data Science and AI course conducted by the Institute of Data in partnership with the University of Technology Sydney.

+NOTE: For the purpose of my copyright, some files have been deleted.

 ----

 About the Data